Merewether High School: Extra-curricular activities

 Merewether High School offers many extracurricular clubs and activities to its students, many of them musical ensembles, including: string ensemble, percussion ensemble, orchestra, jazz band, concert band, saxophone quartet, flute quartet, clarinet quartet, vocal ensemble and guitar ensemble, formerly facilitated by the honourable Brian Saxby BMus.
-Other activities and clubs at the school include a chess club, art club, and robotics club.
+Other activities and clubs at the school include an Envirogroup, Merewether Pride alliance, debating, Leo club, creativity and poetry club, puzzle group, Dungeons & Dragons group, chess club, art club, and robotics club.

 Merewether High School has participated in Odyssey of the Mind since at least 1992 and have had many successes in this pursuit, including a team of Year 9 students winning the Ranatra Fusca Creativity Award in 2008.

 The school has many various sporting teams including: cricket, association football, basketball (The Weathers), rugby union (Merewether Moos), rugby league, Australian rules football, hockey, netball, volleyball, rowing, aerobics team, water polo, tennis, table tennis softball and baseball.

 Merewether High School regularly participates in the World's Greatest Shave, with several staff and students shaving their hair to raise money for leukaemia research.
 In 2021, the school raised over $78,000.
 In 2022, the school was able to raise over $100,000, the most of any school in Australia.

 Merewether High School was one of the schools that competed on the Network 10 programme Shaun Micallef's Brain Eisteddfod.